paralevel/block-shortcuts-notifications-macos/README.md

-# Disable Undisableable macOS Shortcuts Notifications
+# Disable undisableable macOS Shortcuts notifications

 Shortcut for macOS that installs a configuration profile that disables all notifications from Shortcuts app, including certain automation notifications which normally aren’t possible to disable